yashsahugtx/skype-docs/Skype/UCMA/what-is-ucma-5-0.md

 - The platform is highly scalable.

   The platform is able to support thousands of endpoints and concurrent communications and collaborations.
-The platform is designed for server operating systems (the recommended operating systems are Microsoft Windows Server 2008 SP2 64-bit or Windows Server 2008 R2), and is multi-threaded.
+The platform is designed for server operating systems (the recommended operating systems are Windows Server 2008 SP2 64-bit or Windows Server 2008 R2), and is multi-threaded.

 - The platform provides high availability.